jstrUCSC/revolutionizing-higher-ed-rankings/docs/data.md

 ## Data

-- PDFs are downloaded and stored in `/publications` folder.
+- PDFs are downloaded and stored in `/publications` folder under their specific conference and year.
-- Other CSVs are labeled for easy access
+  - ie. CVPR 2020 papers are stored in `/publications/CVPR_2020`.

 ### CSV Structure